filetrust/Glasswall-Security-Policies/policies/underreview/Information Asset Management Policy.md

-Company is hereinafter referred to as \"the company.\"
+Glasswall is hereinafter referred to as \"the company.\"

 1.0 Overview
 ============